 Overconsumption is wrecking the systems of natural life on this planet and robbing young people of their future.
 There is no way around this truth.
 Carbon is produced and methane is released in excess as some maintain extravagant lifestyles and others attempt to acquire that extravagance.
-We are so out of balance when it comes to taking only our fair share of natural resources and our population is massive, to boot.
+We are far out of balance when it comes to taking only our fair share of resources and our population is massive, to boot.

 How might this look?
 Well, here’s how we are beginning.
 Every single time we are about to make a purchase, we ask ourselves: Do I need that item?
 If the answer is yes, can I it second-hand?
 And what is the packaging factor involved?
 If the answer is no, and this is an item I want, why do I want it?
 Our goal is not to ignore all desires.
 If we can fuel the desire in some other way, that’s great.
 Maybe what we are really longing for is a sense of connection, belonging or something novel in our lives.
 Can we meet those desires without consumption?
 Occasionally, we treat ourselves to something new.
 But when we do, we do it mindfully, aware of the negative impact involved.
 We try to source such items from responsible companies.
 We try to limit packaging.